RyanMullins/Tutorial-LeafletMongoDB/README.md

 };
 ```

 # Integrating the Web Service and Map

-So far, the database is running, the HTTP server has been created and returns Tweets.
+So far, the database is running, the HTTP server has been created, and it returns Tweets.
 All that is left is to take the Tweets and plot them on the map.
-This part of the tutorial is very similar to the initial mapping tutorial, though some changes will need to be made to support these changes.
+This part of the tutorial is very similar to the initial mapping tutorial, though some changes will need to be made to support the dynamic retrieval of Tweets from database.

 ## Step 1: Refactoring

 The first step is to create a skeleton HTML page for the map view.
-It contains the calls to all the necessary JavaScript libraries needed, as well as the basic format of our functions (currently empty).
+It contains the calls to all the necessary JavaScript libraries needed, as well as the initial construction of the necessary functions (currently empty).

+Create a new file, called _index.html_, based on the code below:

 <!-- index.html | Full replacement -->
 ```HTML